Computational-Plant-Science/pycyapi/README.md

   path: /iplant/home/username/directory/file
 ```

-To configure a workflow to pull the contents of a directory from iRODS and spawn a single container to process it, use `kind: directory` and a directory `path`:
+To configure a workflow to pull the contents of a directory from the Data Store and spawn a single container to process it, use `kind: directory` and a directory `path`:

 ```yaml
 input: